MannShah720/Microblog-API/README.md

 # My learning journey

 ## Testing
-- I used Postman to test my API endpoints throughout development.
-This allowed me to send different types of requests, inspect the responses, test different scenarios, and make sure that the API was behaving as expected.
+- I used Postman to test my API endpoints throughout development - this allowed me to send different types of requests, inspect the responses & test different scenarios.

 ## Database
-- For the database itself, I used pgAdmin to manage and inspect the database.
+- I used pgAdmin to manage and inspect the database
 - I initially used raw SQL but switched to SQLAlchemy as an ORM, allowing me to write sql operations and define my database structure using Python code
-- But one limitation that i encountered with SQLAlchemy is that it doesn't allow us to modify tables if they already exist, which means we have to resort to dropping the tables and restarting the application
+- But one limitation that i encountered with SQLAlchemy is that it doesn't allow me to modify tables if they already exist, which means i have to resort to dropping the tables and restarting the application
-- This led me to explore Alembic which is a migration tool that allows database schemas to be updated incrementally without having to drop anything
+- This led me to explore Alembic which is a migration tool that allows database schemas to be updated incrementally without having to drop anything and also revert back a previous version

 ## Login & Authentication
 - I implemented user registration with password hashing so that passwords are securely hashed before being stored